 Single point estimation is an estimate obtained from just one estimator.
-This can work well with experienced estimators and work packages that are straightforward.
-Single-point estimates are quick to generate and summarize in a project plan.
-The risk with single-point estimates is that the estimator will overlook some aspects of the work and inadvertently provide an inaccurate estimate.
+This can work well with experienced estimators and work packages that are straight forward.
+Single point estimates are quick to generate and summarize in a project plan.
+The risk with single point estimates is that the estimator will overlook some aspect of the work and inadvertently provide an inaccurate estimate.